mckaywrigley/chatbot-ui/bitapai-integration-documentation.md

 - remove logic for models, tokens, temprature and encoding
   - Remove OpenAI specific implementations like models, tokens, temprature etc.
 - OpenAI's api call was removed
+- On the backend after adding the model to the `~/utils/config/models.ts` file we need to add api implementation for that model
+  - On the `~/api/chat.ts` route add the logic for the model to return response to the frontend

 _Note: not all commits are documented as they are self explanatory and consise.
 Please refer to commit log for any missing information about commits here_